opentdf/otdfctl/docs/man/policy/attributes/unsafe/delete.md

 Any existing TDFs containing the deleted attribute of this name will be rendered inaccessible until it has been recreated.

 Make sure you know what you are doing.

+For more general information about attributes, see the `attributes` subcommand.